 He closed his eyes and held her close, enjoying the softness and warmth of her little body one last time.
 "I love you, sweetie."
-He whispered to her.
+He whispered to her through a constricted throat.
 "I don't want to leave you, but I must."
 He released her and pulled her back so he could look at her tear-stained face.

 "I want to go with you," she said, her large brown eyes begging him to relent.

 He gazed into her eyes.
 "I need you to be strong.
 Mama needs you."